-Asparagus have an interesting blend of Sulfur-like aromas, an intense sweetness (up to 4% sugar levels) and just the right hint of bitter notes to tickle the back of your tongue.
+Asparagus have an interesting blend of Sulphur-like aromas, an intense sweetness (up to 4% sugar levels) and just the right hint of bitter notes to tickle the back of your tongue.
 At least that describes very fresh asparagus.

+I personally have a love-hate relationship with asparagus (read Asparagus and Me for more details).
+On the one hand, I love the intensity of flavors from ultra-fresh asparagus and the sweet moisture that tends to dribble down the chin when I bite into a larger piece.
 On the other hand, asparagus is no longer a seasonal delight.
 It is available in most countries all year long, most traveling great distances to reach supermarket shelves many, many kilometers away from where it was harvested.
-Asparagus is rapidly turning into a vegetable commodity like the onion or tomato.
+It seems to me that asparagus is rapidly turning into a vegetable commodity like the onion or tomato.

-White varieties also vary in size and thickness as well.
+White varieties also vary in size and thickness.
 White asparagus are purposely kept under a mound of dirt to prevent any exposure to sunshine – the lack of sun means no chlorophyll production and a white asparagus spear.
 White asparagus are not a different variety – just grown differently.

 Jack’s Fresh Tip

 Moisture and sugar loss in asparagus can be partially remedied by soaking the asparagus in diluted sugar water before cooking – about 1 or 2 teaspoons per cup of water should be adequate.